 What is an audience analytics solution in the context of DOOH?

-In the context of DOOH, an audience analytics solution provides data on the people who come into contact with the screens within a network.
-The type of data that such a solution might gather includes demographic data such as age and gender, people count in the form of attention time and opportunity to see (OTS), and even some forms of emotional response data.
+In the context of DOOH, an audience analytics solution provides data on the people who come into contact with the screens within your network.
+The type of data that such a solution might gather includes demographic data such as age and gender, people count, impression and viewer count, attention time, and even sentiment data.

 The power of audience analytics

 When audience analytics technology is integrated with a CMS, it provides powerful opportunities for both network providers and advertisers to deliver highly relevant and tailored messages, which increases audience engagement and enhances the overall effectiveness of the digital signage network.

 Furthermore, if you, as a media owner, are charging for advertising space based on the number of impressions, it’s essential to know exactly how many impressions your screens are getting, and that this data is accurate.
 In addition, if you know that the demographic profiles of your viewers resemble the target profiles of your advertisers, you can charge a higher price per impression.

 What are the options?
 Wi-Fi vs Bluetooth vs Face Analysis

 When it comes to choosing a DOOH audience analytics solution, you have various options.
 These options differ in terms of accuracy and ease of implementation, and there is no single best option.
 You need to consider your own set of circumstances and requirements, and then decide what will work best for you.
 In some cases, you may even want to use a combination of solutions.

 Wi-Fi tracking tracks people within a given area by picking up their smartphones signals when searching for Wi-Fi.
 This technology can provide a good general idea of how many people are moving through a specific area, where they spend more time (dwell time), and so on.
 Depending on how the tracking is set up, and whether it is done in combination with free Wi-Fi access, it may be possible to collect demographic data and possibly even email addresses and device data (e.g. through captive portals).